liamzebedee/liamz.co/_posts/2013-06-15-the-dream-for-bitweav.md

 ---
 layout: post
-title: "Three principles for magnificence: the dream for bitWeav"
+title: "Three principles for magnificence: the dream for bitWeav."
 description: "I have devised three key objectives for bitWeav — simplicity, security and sustainability."
 published: false
 ---